slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 download and install ibm-pak plugin

-go into 02-mirror-airgap.sh and make sure arch is set properly
+go into 02-mirror-airgap-bastion.sh, 02-mirror-airgap-portable-part1.sh or 02-mirror-airgap-portable-part2.sh and make sure arch is set properly

 go into 10-create-namespaces.sh and set the namespace you want to install into.
 It is currently set to cp4i-demo.
 If you are running a namespace install, set the project to the namespace you want to install into via `oc project`, otherwise set it to openshift-operators

 get entitlement and log in to cp.icr.io with entitlement-key user=cp , password=<entitlement-key>

-`podman login cp.icr.io`

-`podman login to your mirror registry`

 ## Populate Mirror and apply Catalog Sources and ImageContertSourcePolicies
 Step 02-mirror-airgap-xxxxx.sh will mirror the images, apply imagesourcepolicies.
 Where xxxx is either bastion or portable, depending on the mirroring path you chose.
 Edit  02-mirror-airgap-bastion.sh and set TARGET_REGISTRY to the name of your mirror registry.

-`./02-mirror-airgap-xxxx.sh`
+## ** If mirroring of ibm-integration-platform-navigator version 8.0.2 fails, mirror 8.0.1 instead

+## Bastion Path
+get entitlement and log in to cp.icr.io with entitlement-key user=cp , password=<entitlement-key>
+login to cp.icr.io and to your mirror registry

+`podman login cp.icr.io`

+`podman login to your mirror registry`

+examine mirroring script to determine which components of cloud pak you want to mirror

+`./02-mirror-airgap-bastion.sh`

+Mirror any Red Hat Operators if necessary

+## Portable Path

+get entitlement and log in to cp.icr.io with entitlement-key user=cp , password=<entitlement-key>
+also mirror any redhat operators needed before you move files or machine to airgapped network.
+Examine mirroring scripts (part1 and part 2) to determine which components of cloud pak you want to mirror.
+Run part1 on computer with Internet access.
+`podman login cp.icr.io`

+`./02-mirror-airgap-portable-part1.sh`

+Move machine or portable file system to airgapped network and login to your mirror registry.
+`podman login to your mirror registry`

+`./02-mirror-airgap-portable-part2.sh`

 ## Mirror Red Hat Operators if Necessary
 Samples of how to do this are provided but make sure these are the right versions for the OpenShift version you are using.